Ellen Johnson Sirleaf: Early life and career

 Sirleaf was born in Monrovia in 1938.
 She attended the College of West Africa, a preparatory school, from 1948 to 1955.
 She married James Sirleaf when she was seventeen years old.
 The couple had four sons together, and she was primarily occupied as a homemaker.
 Early on in their marriage, James worked for the Department of Agriculture, and Sirleaf worked as a bookkeeper for an auto-repair shop.

 She traveled with her husband to the United States in 1961 to continue her education and earned an associate degree in Accounting at Madison Business College, in Madison, Wisconsin.
 When they returned to Liberia, James continued his work in the Agriculture Department and Sirleaf pursued a career in the Treasury Department (Ministry of Finance).
-They divorced in 1961 because of James' abuse.
+They divorced in 1961 because of James's abuse.

 Sirleaf returned to college to finish her bachelor's degree.
 In 1970, she earned a BA in economics from the Economics Institute of the University of Colorado Boulder, where she also spent a summer preparing for graduate studies.
 Sirleaf studied economics and public policy at Harvard Kennedy School from 1969 to 1971, earning a Master of Public Administration.
 She returned to her native Liberia to work in the administration of William Tolbert, where she was appointed as Assistant Minister of Finance.
 Whilst in that position, she attracted attention with a "bombshell" speech to the Liberian Chamber of Commerce that claimed that the country's corporations were harming the economy by hoarding or sending their profits overseas.

 Sirleaf served as Assistant Minister from 1972 to 1973 in the Tolbert administration.
 She resigned after a disagreement about government spending.
 Subsequently, she was appointed as Minister of Finance a few years later, serving from 1979 to April 1980.